lagadic/yolox/README.md

 The [Dockerfile](./docker_images/Dockerfile) embeds every requirement of this project.

-The following parameters have to be used at docker image run:
+The following parameters have to be used at the docker run:
 - `--env=DISPLAY`: Exports DISPLAY env variable for X server
 - `--env=QT_X11_NO_MITSHM=1`: Prevents QT-based applications from using X’s shared memory, which Docker isolation blocks.
 - `--volume=/tmp/.X11-unix:/tmp/.X11-unix:rw`: Mounts the X11 socket